NASA-IMPACT/veda-backend/README.md

 ```
 # Review what infrastructure changes your deployment will cause
 cdk diff
-# Execute deployment, security changes will require approval for deployment
+# Execute deployment and standby--security changes will require approval for deployment
 cdk deploy
 ```

-#### Check CloudFormation deployment status

-After logging in to the console at https://<account number>.signin.aws.amazon.com/console the status of the CloudFormation stack can be viewed here: https://<aws-region>.console.aws.amazon.com/cloudformation/home.

 ## Deleting the CloudFormation stack